 For region-based backups, storage is selected based on access node region and is supported only for VSA clients that are enabled with Indexing V2.
 For more information, see Backup Workload Distribution.

-If you select a region-based storage during client installation or laptop package creation, the software selects the region based on the closest geographic location with respect to the regions defined in the plan.
+Note: If you select a region-based storage plan during client installation or laptop package creation, the software selects the region based on the closest geographic location with respect to the regions defined in the plan.
 Otherwise, by default, the software assigns the workload region.